 I have a great snickerdoodle recipe, so I thought ‘really the only thing that would make it better would be…pumpkin!’
 And I was right.
 The combination of the cinnamon sugar and the pumpkin make for a very soft and delicious, fall-flavored cookie!

 Sometimes when you add pumpkin to recipes, you have adjust the moisture or flour content because pumpkin makes everything so moist and soft, so it took me a couple of batches (oh darn!) to get it just right, but these cookies are everything I had hoped for and then some.
 The pumpkin is subtle and the cookie remains more a snickerdoodle than a pumpkin cookie, which I love!

-The other thing to keep in mind with these pumpkin snickerdoodles is that these are not a thin and chewy cookie; they are supposed to be a full cookie, think Loft House style cookies.
+The other thing to keep in mind with these soft pumpkin snickerdoodles is that these are not a thin and chewy cookie; they are supposed to be a fluffy cookie, think Loft House style cookies.
 For some reason, when I think about pumpkin, I want something substantial to bite into!

 - 6 TBS packed brown sugar